adarshsaraf1234/Conserve-ai/README.md

-# K-NET KnowledBase
+# Conserve-AI
-A K-NET KnowledgeBase Agent based on Langgraph and Milvus VectorDB.
+Conserve-AI is an Agent based on Langgraph and Milvus VectorDB.

 ## Development Setup